guyroutledge/atozcss/_posts/2014-06-10-justify-text.md

 videoLength: 6 minutes 01 seconds
 comments: true
 excerpt: >
-  In this epsiode, we’ll look at the 12 possible values for text-align, one of which is justify, next we'll look at using justified text with CSS columns and finally look at how justify can be used to create a floatless responsive grid system with just a few lines of code.
+  In this episode, we’ll look at the 12 possible values for text-align, one of which is justify, next we'll look at using justified text with CSS columns and finally look at how justify can be used to create a floatless responsive grid system with just a few lines of code.